PedroPLCode/StefanCryptoTradingBot/README.md

 - Binance API Integration: Fetches real-time data and executes trades.
 - Real-Time Monitoring: Displays current trade results, account balances, and historical data from the last 24 hours.
 - Control & Admin Panel: Includes user access to a control panel for starting/stopping the bot, and an admin panel for changing settings, configurations and strategies.
-- Email Reporting: Sends daily performance reports summarizing the bot's activities over the past 24 hours.
+- Email Reporting: Sends daily performance reports summarizing the bot's activities over the past 24 hours / 7 days.

 ## Installation